Aircraft carrier: Turkey

+The construction of the first MUGEM-class aircraft carrier began at the Istanbul Naval Shipyard on 2 January 2025.

 On 3 January 2024, the Turkish government approved the plan for the design and construction of a larger aircraft carrier, named the MUGEM-class.

 On 15 February 2024, the Design and Projects Office of the Turkish Navy announced that it will be a STOBAR aircraft carrier with an overall length of 285 m, beam of 72 m, draught of 10.1 m, and displacement of 60,000 tons.
-It is to have a COGAG propulsion system and a maximum speed of more than 25 kn.
+It is to have a combined diesel–electric and gas (CODLAG) propulsion system and a maximum speed of more than 25 kn.

 The construction of the first MUGEM-class aircraft carrier began on 2 January 2025.
 The first MUGEM-class aircraft carrier is being built at the Istanbul Naval Shipyard.